Comcast Corporation [CMCSA] – A worthy stock for long-term investors

-Comcast Corporation [CMCSA] took an downward turn with a change of -5.91%, trading at the price of $34.57 during the trading session on Friday.
+Comcast Corporation [CMCSA] took an upward turn with a change of 6.01%, trading at the price of $34.37 during the trading session on Thursday.
 The price movement in correlation with percentage of the mentioned increase can allow a valuable insight to investors.
-During the last trading session 27.78 million shares changed hands being bought and sold, while Comcast Corporation shares have an average trading volume of 28.08M shares for that time period.
-CMCSA monthly volatility recorded 7.75%, in the meanwhile having share price volatility for the week set at 8.09%.
-PS value for CMCSA stocks is 1.54 with PB recorded at 1.91.
+During the last trading session 24.47 million shares changed hands being bought and sold, while Comcast Corporation shares have an average trading volume of 28.81M shares for that time period.
+CMCSA monthly volatility recorded 7.71%, in the meanwhile having share price volatility for the week set at 4.89%.
+PS value for CMCSA stocks is 1.53 with PB recorded at 1.89.

 Comcast Corporation [NASDAQ:CMCSA]: Analyst Rating and Earnings